Off-Equatorial Orbits around Magnetically Charged Black Holes: Analysis of Orbits in Non-Rotating MBHs

 For a circular orbit to be considered stable, its decay timescale must be much longer than its orbital period $t_\text{orb} = 2\pi / \omega$, where $\omega$ is defined in Eq.~\eqref{eq:static_angular_velocity}.
 Evaluating the ratio $\delta\tau_{\text{rad}} / t_\text{orb}$ at the ISCO, we find a simple scaling law valid for values $P/M \lesssim 10^{-2}$ and $q/m \gg 1$, i.e.

 To visualize the parameter space where orbits are both stable and non-trivial, we plot the constraints in Figure~\ref{fig:valid_regime}.
-The dashed lines indicates the regime where the magnetic field is strong enough to cause a significant latitudinal deviation ($|\tan\theta| < 1$), as expressed in Eq.~\eqref{eq:scalingtheta}.
-The red region delineates the area of parameter space where the ratio $\delta\tau_{\text{rad}} / t_\text{orb} < 1$, for a benchmark value of $m$ equal to the electron mass and $M = 10^6 \, M_\odot$.
-For smaller values of $m / M$, the dashed red line shifts even upward in Figure~\ref{fig:valid_regime}, whereas the opposite trend occurs if we increase $m/M$.
+The dashed yellow lines correspond to constant values of $|\tan\theta|$, quantifying the latitudinal deviation caused by the magnetic field as per Eq.~\eqref{eq:scalingtheta}.
+Specifically, smaller values of $|\tan\theta|$ indicate orbits situated further from the equatorial plane.
+The red region delineates the area of parameter space where the timescale ratio $\delta\tau_{\text{rad}} / t_\text{orb} < 1$, marking the system as unstable to synchrotron radiation.
+This boundary is calculated for a benchmark system with $m$ equal to the electron mass and $M = 10^6 \, M_\odot$.
+Decreasing the mass ratio $m / M$ shifts the instability boundary (solid red line) upward in Figure~\ref{fig:valid_regime}, whereas the opposite trend occurs if we increase $m/M$.